-Fact: A LAPP pension is based on years of service (the number of years a member contributes to his pension) and a member’s highest average salary (the five years in a row where the member’s average salary was the highest).
-The longer a member pays the higher the pension.
+Fact: Your LAPP pension is based on years of service (the number of years you contribute to your pension) and your highest average salary (the five years in a row where your average salary was the highest).
+The longer you pay into the Plan, the higher your lifetime pension.

 Myth: Taxpayers pay for LAPP member pensions.

-Fact: LAPP members pay for their own pensions.
-Members contribute between 7% and 12% of their income, depending on salary, every month throughout their entire career with a LAPP employer.
+Fact: You pay for your own pension.
+Members like you contribute between 7% and 12% of your income, depending on your salary, every month throughout your entire career with a LAPP employer.

-Fact: LAPP employers also contribute to employee pensions, at a rate 1% higher than employees.
+Fact: Your LAPP employer also contribute to your pension, at a rate 1% higher than employees.
 The employer contribution is part of the employee’s total compensation package.
 Benefit packages, which also include things like health benefits, dental benefits, and life insurance, are offered by employers to improve workforce recruitment and retention.

-Myth: Defined benefit (DB) pension plans are pyramid schemes where people working today are contributing to cover the cost of pensions owed to those retired.
+Myth: Defined benefit (DB) pension plans are pyramid schemes where people working today are contributing to cover the cost of pensions owed to those who've already retired.